Ahaiman/where-2-fly/README.md

 ![Clicking on the plus cart icon leads to the 'cart' page where the countries you chose appear and the total expenses cost.
 You can now submit a request or edit the 'cart' to your wishing](src/assets/examples/4.png)

+## Deployed App
+Please visit the next link in order to see the app in production deployed over `firebase` : https://where2fly-94025.web.app/

 ## Technology Wise

 This mini-project was created on client-site, using `React`.